observeinc/aws-sam-apps/docs/subscriber.md

 The Observe Subscriber application is an AWS SAM application that subscribes CloudWatch Log Groups to a supported destination ARN, such as Kinesis Firehose or Lambda.
 It operates with two types of requests: subscription requests and discovery requests.

+Additionally, the stack provides a method for automatically triggering subscription through Eventbridge rules.

 ## Configuration

 The subscriber Lambda function manages subscription filters for log groups and uses the following environment variables for configuration: